alextav2006/chessmate/README.md

 # Features
 **Comprehensive chess rules implementation:**
 Includes all standard chess mechanics such as **check**, **checkmate**, **stalemate**, **legal moves validation** and **pawn promotion**.
 I'm looking forward to the implementation of **castling** and **en passant**.

+**Turn-based logic & move highlighting:**
+**Visual indicators for legal moves** that enhance clarity for new players.

+**Pixel-art inspired UI:**
+Clean and minimalist **design with pixel-art** aesthetics for a nostalgic yet modern look.

+**Fully built with GDScript:**
+All mechanics, systems, and UI programmed from scratch using GDScript in Godot Engine.